srisadhan/srisadhan.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Sri Sadhan Jujjavarapu is a Ph.D. candidate in the Human in the Loop Systems Lab at the Univerity at Buffalo.
+Sri Sadhan Jujjavarapu is a Ph.D. candidate in the [Human in the Loop Systems Lab](http://www.acsu.buffalo.edu/~ehsanesf/) at the Univerity at Buffalo.
+His research interests include mechanism design, optimal control, and Human-in-the-loop control for human-robot interaction applications.

 <!-- Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->